jgrizzled/sglseti/docs/science/geometry_models.md

 reduces to `t_o − 2z/c` and the tx epoch to `t_o + 2d/c` — the published
 equations 7 and 6.

+For tx, the relay-emission delay `−ρ/c` and the subsequent relay-to-lens flight `+z/c` combine to `(z−ρ)/c`.
+Under `ρ≈z` they cancel; subtracting a separate full `z/c` from the tx catalog epoch would double-count the relay-emission delay.

 **The cardinal rule:** the interstellar light time `d/c` belongs to the *physical* emission epoch only.
 It is already implicit in an arrival-indexed catalog direction.
 Passing the physical Rx emission epoch